 Cornell University Programming Board (CUPB)

-1. All obligations listed in Article 5§5.02.
+All obligations listed in Appendix B, Section VIII.A

-2. The Program Board shall fund at least one lecture per year with an honorarium of at least $10,000.
-At the
+The Program Board shall fund at least one lecture per year with an honorarium of at least $10,000.

-speaker’s request, any honorarium paid may go to charity.

-3. The Program Board can subsidize expenses for no more than one elected or appointed public official per year,

-regardless of cost.
 At the speaker’s request, any honorarium paid may go to charity.

+The Program Board can subsidize expenses for no more than one elected or appointed public official per year, regardless of cost.
+At the speaker’s request, any honorarium paid may go to charity.

-4. The Program Board shall seek to have at least one event free of charge to all Cornell students.
+The Program Board shall seek to give all Cornell students at least one event free of charge.

-5. The Program Board shall offer students reduced ticket prices as well as the opportunity to purchase the best seats available at performance venues one full day prior to being sold to the general public.
+The Program Board shall offer students reduced ticket prices and the opportunity to purchase the best seats available at performance venues one full day before being sold to the public.

-6. In order to alleviate costs for other Cornell organizations, the Program Board shall designate at least 5% of its budget for co-sponsorships.
+The Program Board shall designate at least 5% of its budget for co-sponsorships to alleviate costs for other Cornell organizations.

-7. The Program Board shall allocate at least 35% of tickets for sale exclusively to graduate/professional students

-on the first day of ticket sales.
+The Program Board shall allocate at least 35% of tickets for sale exclusively to graduate/professional students on the first day of ticket sales.

 Any tickets not sold to graduate/professional students at the end of the day may be returned to the general pool of tickets.

 If all allocated graduate/professional student tickets are sold, graduate/professional students may still purchase tickets from the general student pool.

-8. The Program Board shall track the number of tickets sold to graduate/professional students and report these

-numbers back to the GPSA upon request.
+The Program Board shall track the number of tickets sold to graduate/professional students and report these numbers back to the GPSA upon request.

-9. The Program Board shall offer identical pricing for tickets to graduate/professional and undergraduate students.
+The Program Board shall offer identical pricing for graduate/professional and undergraduate student tickets.

-10. The Program Board shall make efforts to advertise to the graduate/professional students about the upcoming

-events within a reasonable period of time before tickets go on sale.
-The Program Board shall notify Graduate/Professional students at least 14 calendar days prior to tickets going on

-sale of at minimum:
+The Program Board shall make efforts to advertise the upcoming events to the graduate/professional students within a reasonable period before tickets go on sale.
+The Program Board shall notify Graduate/Professional students at least 14 calendar days prior to tickets going on sale of at minimum:

-1) The act/show,
+The act/show

-2) The date and time of the act,
+The date and time of the act

-3) The price of tickets,
+The price of tickets

-4) How to purchase tickets.
+How to purchase tickets.

-11. The Program Board must attend any and all hearings for the organization and respond to any inquiries presented by the GPSA Appropriations Committee during the setting of the 2020-2022 Activity Fee to be
+To be considered for the full funding request, the Program Board must attend all organizational hearings and respond to any inquiries presented by the GPSA Appropriations Committee during the setting of the 2026-2028 Activity Fee.

-considered for the full funding request.

-Graduate and Professional Student Assembly (GPSA)
+Graduate and Professional Student Assembly

-All obligations listed in Article 5 §5.02.
-Of the GPSA’s allocation, $2.71 per student (or the amount per student
+All obligations listed in Section VIII.A.

-equal to $20,000/year) shall be set aside for Anabel’s grocery store.
-The GPSA executive committee and the

-Appropriations Committee will carefully evaluate (annually in the Fall semester) if the grocery store satisfies all

-the obligations set forth by the GPSA in Resolution #3 (AY: 2017-2018).
-The funding to Anabel’s grocery store

-is provided for a maximum of four years (equal to no more than $80,000); if more funding is required for the

-grocery store beyond this they are required to apply as an independent byline funded group.
-In the event that the

-GPSA reconsiders its support for Anabel’s grocery store, the funds will remain with the Assembly and will be

-rolled over towards a Graduate and Professional student emergency fund (for example, modelled upon

-undergraduate Students Helping Students fund) No more than 20% of the GPSA budget may be utilized for travel by Executive Committee and Voting Members.
-Exceptions may be approved by a majority vote of the seated
+No more than 20% of the GPSA budget may be utilized for travel by Executive Committee and Voting Members.
+Exceptions may be approved by a majority vote of the seated membership of the GPSA Appropriations Committee.